Undergraduate Courses

 Final Round Audition

-A full Day Workshop in May.
-All candidates must attend in person at The Lir Academy, Dublin.
+All candidates - Irish and International - must attend in person at The Lir Academy, Dublin.

 Full details on the Audition Procedure can be found here